-- services support for plant maintenance / overhauling due to ongoing arbitration. - (e) Private railway siding at JPL was under construction due to which coal was being transported inside the plant by trucks. - (f) Lack of space in ash dyke for disposal of ash. - Critical major equipment/facilities like permanent ash silo, condensate polishing unit, standby CW pump, wagon tipplers etc., were not ready/ commissioned affecting sustained operation of plant at higher load. - (h) High landed cost of coal due to procurement from market traders due to low allocation of linkage coal. - Permanent roads and drains were not constructed (i) during plant construction phase causing significant problems in bringing coal & evacuating ash through trucks/dumpers/bulkers thereby affecting scheduled generation of power, especially during monsoon season. - Huge outstanding receivables from PPA (j) beneficiaries affect the working capital position of the company.
+- (e) Private railway siding at JPL was under construction due to which coal was being transported inside the plant by trucks. - (f) Lack of space in ash dyke for disposal of ash. - (g) Critical major equipment/facilities like permanent ash silo, condensate polishing unit, standby CW pump, wagon tipplers etc., were not ready/ commissioned affecting sustained operation of plant at higher load. - (h) High landed cost of coal due to procurement from market traders due to low allocation of linkage coal. - (i) Permanent roads and drains were not constructed during plant construction phase causing significant problems in bringing coal & evacuating ash through trucks/dumpers/bulkers thereby affecting scheduled generation of power, especially during monsoon season. - (j) Huge outstanding receivables from PPA beneficiaries affect the working capital position of the company.
 To improve the cash position, alternative revenues sources by supply of power on market/exchanges was explored on near term and short-term basis along with watertight controls on non-critical spends and regular follow-ups with PPA beneficiaries resulted in faster realization of part of the outstanding receivables.